 Maximum website performance is a prerequisite for profitability and staying power in the online arena.
 Site search functionality, quick and easy navigation, useful photos, product SKUs, specs and other visual stimuli must be factored into the user experience.
 As for content itself, less is often more.
 Customers do not appreciate being overwhelmed with multimedia-rich content, long YouTube pre-rolls, saturated written media, and other redundant content.

 It is imperative to adopt a customer experience solution that works.
 That’s why steps towards digital session replays of the customer journey are necessary.
 The only way to get there is by understanding where customers are dropping off the grid, and where customers are converting.
-By seeing everything from the customer’s perspective, it is possible to understand what their needs are.
+By seeing everything from the customer’s perspective, it is possible to understand what their needs are and how to better control your average bounce rate for eCommerce.
 An intimate window into the customer journey through digital analysis of their every move is the only way to effectively understand things from the other side.

 Steps Towards Digital Session Replays of the Customer Journey

 Customer experience analytics software can work wonders in terms of optimizing the customer experience.
 Customers expect to be able to contact a professional support representative whenever a problem arises.
 Live chat, online forms, telephone, fax, and email are sacrosanct.
 FAQs with AI intelligence software are certainly proving their worth as effective communication mechanisms too.
-Digital session replays of the customer journey finally unmasking the great mystery of the customer experience.
+Digital session replays of the customer journey finally unmasking the great mystery of the customer experience and helping you understand the reason behind your eCommerce average bounce rate.
 The website customer experience can certainly be enhanced by an improvement in the company’s self-service offerings.

-Presently, the digital experience is nonfunctional, with just 8% of customers rating companies’ self-service offerings as satisfactory.
+Presently, the digital experience is nonfunctional, with just 8% of customers rating companies’ self-service offerings as satisfactory which would explain the bounce rate for eCommerce on average.
 This leads to high levels of frustration and IT bottlenecks which do not serve businesses or customers well.
-Companies that fail to heed these warnings risk being out-muscled by competitive new entrants with an eye to an improved customer experience.
-Informed session replays of customer journeys through a website provide valuable data that is actionable, and geared towards higher ROI, increased retention, and better customer satisfaction.
+Companies that fail to heed these warnings risk being out-muscled by competitive new entrants with an eye to an improved customer experience and better insight into their average bounce rate for eCommerce.
+Informed session replays of customer journeys through a website provide valuable data that is actionable, and geared towards higher ROI, increased retention, and better customer satisfaction which in turn means you reduce your eCommerce bounce rate.